JRRS1982/CV/README.md

 # CV

-Please find my CV attached on this repository, here: https://github.com/JRRS1982/CV/blob/master/JeremySmithResume.pdf
+Please find my CV attached to this repository, linked here: https://github.com/JRRS1982/CV/blob/master/JeremySmithResume.pdf

+This page and its nested sub pages within notion have been created to support my learning as a developer, and to evidence what
-To evidence what I have learnt so far I have created nested pages in notion, which shows some of my commit messages and justifying that:
+I have learnt so far when I apply for work.
+I have created these pages to demonstrate those skills and abilities that are commonly required to be a successful in a long term software career while staying happy and healthy.
+Please find links with sub pages here:

 * [I can TDD anything](https://www.notion.so/I-can-TDD-anything-7ae45cf1346942e39fcb23c380ef65ef)
 * [I can programme fluently](https://www.notion.so/I-can-programme-fluently-823ad4e81cbb40c08ce64af61133f77a)